The International Tax Round | March 2019

-Sonal Shah is the editor of our International Tax Round and this edition features contributions from Julian Goldie, Graham Busch, Richard Staunton, Sonal Shah and Amal Shah.
+As a key member of our cross border tax team, Sonal Shah is the editor of our International Tax Round.
+This edition features contributions from Richard Staunton, Sonal Shah and Amal Shah.

 SDLT: surcharge for foreign buyers

 Theresa May made a surprise announcement in early October of proposals for an SDLT surcharge for foreign buyers of UK residential property.
 The surcharge is expected to be 1%.
 A consultation has been launched by the government.
 This is not without precedent: Canada, Singapore and New Zealand have all introduced some kind of foreign purchaser restrictions already, and New South Wales, Australia introduced a 4% surcharge purchaser duty on foreign buyers in 2016 which was raised to 8% last year.
 It is not yet known whether there will be any exemptions from the charge, but overseas investors in student accommodation, care homes and others will be keenly watching this space.